bennn/retic_performance-1/almost-free/README.md

  so lets see.

+1-bar notes
+---

+Tried highlighting the scatterplots for each 1-type configuration.
+A program with N types => N scatterplots, where a config is highlighted if it has the matching type "active".

+For many benchmarks, highlighting the slowest 1-type highlights an interesting group of points.
+... fsm jpeg kcfa morsecode sieve snake suffixtree synth tetris zombie http2 Espionage call_method call_simple go meteor nqueens spectralnorm

+A few benchmarks are boring.
+ fannkuch - has 1 type annotation, nothing to predict nbody pidigits - adding types does little/nothing to change performance

+The last few are interesting: chaos float futen pystone the max 1-type does not get a clear pattern, the plots are so big its hard to tell if any set succeeds / fails, probably need 3 bars for the pattern

+So, these suggest need better method.

 TODO
 ---

 - [X] read paper
 - [ ] email authors for their code + benchmarks
-- [ ] which 1-ann configurations do we have for our large benchmarks?
+- [X] which 1-ann configurations do we have for our large benchmarks?
   - everything for sample_fsm aespython stats
   - need to run them
 - [X] make simple bar graphs
   - [X] pepm
   - [X] icfp ... both these are interesting!
-- [ ] spot-check for interesting groups of points
+- [X] spot-check for interesting groups of points
   - compare median to quartile?
   - we have more bars beyond +-0.1 and higher maxs
   - median ofter off baseline=1 line!
-- [ ] map bars to points
+- [X] map bars to points
   - add list of points to the exact plot?
   - make special grace plot helper?
+- [ ] make all 1-bar pictures
+  - missing slowSHA and take5, run on NSA
+- [ ] what is "slow"? is it "at least as bad as the worst 1-type config"?
+- [ ] script to check "slow" coverage / find a minimal partition that covers
+  - should be easy ...
+1) set all slow configs 2) filter by type ... repeat
+- [ ]
 - [ ] how many of our functions have 3 or more args?
 - [ ] what if 2 levels? more?
+(Huh?
+2020-03-12)
-- [ ]
+- [ ] workshop target @ ICFP ....
+Scheme or MiniKanren?
+Because we're using
+      them as tools.